Gandi/hubot-phabs/README.md

 You also should use `hubot-restrict-ip` to limit the access to the web endpoints (api and feeds endpoints), or serve only on localhost (`EXPRESS_BIND_ADDRESS=127.0.0.1`) and use a proxy to access those endpoints.

+- `PHABRICATOR_ENABLED_ITEMS` - is used with feature `hear` to limit what kind of objects are commonly used in your instance of Phabricator

 Features
 ----------------